PrefectHQ/prefect/docs/tutorial/workers.md

 </div>

-Prefect will build a custom Docker image containing your workflow code that the worker can use to dynamically spawn Docker containers whenever this workflow needs to run.
+Prefect builds a custom Docker image containing your workflow code that the worker can use to dynamically spawn Docker containers whenever this workflow needs to run.

-!!! note "What Dockerfile?"
+!!! note "Dockerfile"
-    In this example, Prefect generates a Dockerfile for you that will build an image based off of one of Prefect's published images.
-The generated Dockerfile will copy the current directory into the Docker image and install any dependencies listed in a `requirements.txt` file.
+    In this example, Prefect generates a Dockerfile for you that builds an image based on one of Prefect's published images.
+The generated Dockerfile copies the current directory into the Docker image and installs any dependencies listed in a `requirements.txt` file.

-    If you want to use a custom Dockerfile, you can specify the path to the Dockerfile using the `DeploymentImage` class:
+    To use a custom Dockerfile, specify the path to the Dockerfile using the `DeploymentImage` class:

     ```python hl_lines="21-25" title="repo_info.py"
     import httpx